VET SC 7306RW - DVM Elective Topic

-To be able to apply negotiation skills for resolving disputes and conflicts and management of change
+To be able to apply negotiation skills for resolving disputes and conflicts and management

 The elective will be a combination of face-to-face tutorials/workshops and on-line self-directed learning utilising components already developed by the Entrepreneurship, Commercialisation and Innovation Centre (Faculty of ECMS).

 Laboratory Animal Medicine

 Pre-requisite rotation: VET SC 7304RW Pathology & Diagnostic Services and VET SC 7303RW

 To be able to explain the discipline of comparative medicine to a lay person and how it is distinct from the various species or discipline specialities that comprise it

 To understand the ethical review process and the role the veterinarian plays in it

 To demonstrate a basic knowledge of the biology of laboratory animals including, but not limited to, gestation periods, weaning ages, nutritional requirements

 To show a basic knowledge of common lab animal diseases which impact on animal welfare or research outcomes To be able to name commonly used animal models for major disease research areas (eg, cancer biology)